IoT-gamer/flutter_dinov3_one_shot_demo/README.md

     3. Tap the **Stop** icon to pause the segmentation process.

 4. Adjust Segmentation Sensitivity
-    1. Tap the Tune icon (Tuning icon) in the top-right corner of the app bar to show or hide the sensitivity slider.
+    1. Tap the **Tune** icon (Tuning icon) in the top-right corner of the app bar to show or hide the sensitivity slider.

     2. Drag the slider to adjust the similarity threshold in real-time.
 A higher value makes the segmentation stricter, while a lower value is more lenient.

+5. Change Model Input Size

+    1. Tap the **Aspect Ratio** icon in the top-right corner of the app bar.

+    2. Select a different resolution from the menu.
+Smaller sizes (e.g., 320) are faster, while larger sizes are more accurate.

+    3. **Note:** Changing the input size will stop segmentation and clear the current reference prototype.
+You must set a new prototype before starting segmentation again.

-4. Filter for Largest Area
+6. Filter for Largest Area
     1. While segmentation is active, you may see multiple disconnected areas highlighted.

     2. To focus only on the main object, tap the Filter icon (`filter_center_focus`).